-Charlotte's downtown financial district, called Uptown, has an easily navigable grid system of streets, but the rest of the city is a maze of curving roads.
+Charlotte's financial district, known as Uptown, has an easily navigable grid system of streets, but the rest of the city is a maze of curving roads.
 Interstate 77 is the main north-south axis; I-85 runs southwest to northeast.
 Residential development continues to boom along the interstates, despite the slowing of the area's economy.
-In addition to the old, upscale neighborhood of Myers Park, affluent Charlotteans have spread out into Ballantyne and other parts of burgeoning south Charlotte.
-That part of town's SouthPark mall is the city's premier shopping area.
-The Lake Norman area, north of town on I-77, is also sprouting stately homes.
+In addition to the old, upscale neighborhoods of Myers Park and Dilworth, affluent Charlotteans have spread north into Lake Norman and south to Lake Wylie, Ballantyne and other parts of burgeoning south Charlotte.
+SouthPark mall is the city's premier shopping area.

 Charlotte lies on the junction of two important Native American trading paths that were used by the local Catawba people, as well as the Cherokee and other tribes.
 The strategic significance of these paths endures to this day, contributing to Charlotte's role as a distribution hub.
 The first permanent European settlers in the area were mostly Scotch-Irish Presbyterians who went to the Piedmont via the Great Wagon Road.

-By 1768, the area was populated enough to incorporate; the town was named for Charlotte, queen of King George III.
-To this day, it is often called the Queen City, and icons of crowns mark its main streets.
-(Mecklenburg County, where Charlotte is located, is named for Queen Charlotte's homeland in Germany.)
-A statue of her stands outside the airport terminal's main entrance.
+By 1768, the area was populated enough to incorporate; the town was named for Charlotte, queen to England's King George III.
+To this day, it is often called the Queen City, and icons of crowns mark its main streets and city-based merchandizing.
+(Mecklenburg County, where Charlotte is located, is named after Queen Charlotte's homeland in Germany.)
+Statues of her stand outside the airport terminal's main entrance and at the corner of College and East Fifth streets in Uptown.

 During the American Revolution, British Gen. Cornwallis passed through the area, and his army drew fire from patriots in and around the village—Cornwallis would refer to Charlotte as a "hornet's nest."
 This comment is reflected in the city today: Charlotte's police badges bear the likeness of a hornet's nest, the city's former NBA team was called the Hornets, and its former WNBA team was called the Sting.

-Charlotte is a working city, not a tourist mecca.
+Charlotte is more of a working city than a tourist mecca.
 Yet visitors willing to search for the city's unique gifts will discover plenty of worthwhile attractions.

 If you're mixing work and pleasure, Uptown, the commercial center, is a great place to do so without getting into a car.
 Don't miss the Bank of America building's lobby and its astounding Ben Long frescoes.
 Also in Uptown is Discovery Place, a top-notch science museum that's also a fun playground.
-Across from it on North Tryon Street is the Mint Museum Uptown , a serious yet whimsical presentation of craft elevated to an art form.
+Across from it on North Tryon Street are the Mint Museum Uptown and the Bechtler Museum of Modern Art.
 A block east on North College Street, the Levine Museum of the New South illustrates Charlotte's progress from cotton and textile hub to major banking center.

-Some of the vibrant residential neighborhoods in the shadow of the skyscrapers date back to the early 1900s and make for pleasant walking tours.
+While most of the historic buildings in the downtown areas were leveled to make room for Uptown, some of the vibrant residential neighborhoods in the shadow of the skyscrapers date back to the early 1900s and make for pleasant walking tours.
 Middle-class bungalows, eclectic stores and cafes mix well in Dilworth (East Boulevard), Elizabeth (Elizabeth Avenue) and Plaza-Midwood (Central Avenue, near Pecan).
+Be sure to check out the renovated mill houses and commercial strip of NoDa, which was rediscovered by artists in the 1980s and is now a foodie and entertainment district.

 Charlotte's nightlife scene is growing along with the city.
 Every week there are plenty of performances and live-music shows to keep you busy, but young people looking for constant action—or people accustomed to the many diversions of a large metropolis—might find Charlotte's offerings limited.
 Dance clubs oriented to college students are conveniently packed into the Uptown Entertainment District, a one-block area along College Street; you can easily dance your way from one place to another without missing a beat.